petereon/battleship/TECHDEBT.md

 1. ⚠ Integrate Snyk into the pipeline
 1. ⚠ Include mutation testing
 1. ⚠ Review the results of mutation testing
+1. Move the sunk ship indicator setup to a fixture